dankamongmen/growlight/README.md

  - xsltproc (tested with 20800/10126/815)
  - docbook-xsl (tested with 4.5)
- - autotools (tested with 1.11)
  - pkg-config (tested with 0.29)
- - autoconf-archive (tested with 2018+)
+ - cmake (tested with 3.14)

-Building from a git checkout:

- - autoreconf -sfi -Wall,error
- - continue from "Building from a tarball"

-Building from a tarball:
+Building:

+ - mkdir build && cd build
+ - cmake ..
- - ./configure && make check && sudo make install
+ - make

 ## Using it